Gee Jon: Execution

 At 9:40 a.m. the pump sprayed 4 lb of hydrocyanic acid into the chamber.
 The weather was cold and humid.
 Because an electric heater failed, the chamber was 52 F instead of the ideal 75 F, causing some of the acid to form a puddle on the floor.
 Gee turned his head to look for the source of the noise, then appeared to lose consciousness in about five seconds, with his head continuing to nod up and down for six minutes.
 During this time, an attending physician had declared Gee dead and encouraged attendees to examine him closely through the glass, only for Gee to jerk his head up again.
 He was completely motionless after ten minutes.
 Some of the witnesses momentarily thought they smelled the odor of almond blossoms, thought to be the odor of cyanide, leaking from the chamber.
 The warden had the witnesses cleared from the area.
 At about 10:00 a.m., a vent was opened, and a fan was turned on to discharge the poison gas.
 The prison staff waited for the remaining puddle of hydrocyanic acid to evaporate before cleaning up the chamber.
 Gee's body was removed from the chamber at 12:20 p.m. and taken to the prison hospital.
 A group of seven doctors pronounced him dead but did not conduct an autopsy on the body out of concern that some remaining gas could be released.
-Gee was 29 years old when he died and his body was buried at the Carson City Penitentiary cemetery.
+Gee was 29 years old when he died and his body was buried at the Carson City Penitentiary cemetery (now next to Warm Springs Correctional Center).

-Just after the execution, one of the physicians who examined Gee's body, Dr. Delos A. Turner, a Major of the U.S. Veterans' Bureau in Reno, asked for permission to perform medical experiments "in the interests of science."
-Turner wanted to inject Gee's corpse with camphor believing that it would bring Gee back to life.
+Just after the execution, one of the physicians who examined Gee's body, Delos A. Turner, a Major of the U.S. Veterans' Bureau in Reno, asked for permission to perform medical experiments "in the interests of science."
+Turner wanted to inject Gee's corpse with camphor, believing that it would bring Gee back to life.
 Dickerson denied the request.
+Turner had already caused a disturbance before the execution by announcing his intention to revive Gee to attendants.
 Another physician professed his belief that Gee had not died by gas inhalation but due to "cold and exposure".
 The disputed cause of death also caused concern for residents of Mineral County, some of whom feared that Gee "went to his grave in a state of suspended animation" and would haunt the area as a vengeful spectre.